-Note that -1 is subtracted in the base to let S_0 (the "Stokes I" value) specifies the value at the reference frequency.
+Note that -1 is subtracted in the base.
+This makes sure that S_0 (the "Stokes I" value) represents the flux density at the reference frequency.

 LogarithmicSI is true or false, denoting that the spectral index column uses logarithmic or ordinary polynomials, respectively.
 Note that in absense of this column, logarithmic polynomials are used.